sisrfeng/sk/千行文件skim.vim的说明.md

 Instead of using the default find command, you can use any shell command as the source.
 The following example will list the files managed by git.
-It's equivalent to running `git ls-files | fzf` on shell.
+It's equivalent to running `git ls-files | skim` on shell.

 ```vim
 call skim#run({'source': 'git ls-files', 'sink': 'e'})
 ```

-fzf options can be specified as `options` entry in spec dictionary.
+skim options can be specified as `options` entry in spec dictionary.

 ```vim
 call skim#run({'sink': 'tabedit', 'options': '--multi --reverse'})
 ```

-You can also pass a layout option if you don't want fzf window to take up the entire screen.
+You can also pass a layout option if you don't want skim window to take up the entire screen.

 ```vim